 Centralization can be achieved through a holistic view of all payment activities within a network.
-Globally integrated, centralized networks and 3-D Secure mechanisms will enable retailers to detect and stay immune to distributed guessing attacks.
+Globally integrated, centralized networks and 3-D Secure mechanisms will enable retailers to detect and stay immune to almost all types of security risks in retail, distributed guessing attacks in particular.

 Retail companies need to solve existing security problems, follow new trends, and hire skillful staff to take care of possible cybersecurity attacks.
 If they don’t, they’ll make hackers’ lives much easier.